d6790007-lab/Ban-Script/README.md

 - Licensed under Apache 2.0 for educational distribution

 ## Installation
-1. Download the script from `bin/Banning-Script.exe`.
+1. Download the script from `Banning-Script.exe`.
 2. Run on Windows.

 ## How to Use